akshat09105/akshat09105/README.md

 # 👋 Hey there!
 I'm Akshat Gupta

+💡 A strong believer in **leadership through collaboration** — I love guiding teams, blending ideas, and bringing out the best in people.
+🌟 One of my core traits is: _"When I work on something, I naturally involve people around me — motivating them, making them feel part of the mission, and turning it into a shared win."_
 🎯 A passionate developer and problem-solver, aiming to build smart, scalable, and meaningful tech solutions.
 🔍 Always curious, always building.